Here are the top Institutional holders of Corsair Gaming Inc. (CRSR) shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

 The top institutional shareholder in the company is Blackrock Inc. with over 2.46 million shares valued at $89.0 million.
 The investor’s holdings represent 2.67% of the CRSR Shares outstanding.
-As of Sep 29, 2020, the second largest holder is JP Morgan Chase & Company with 1.96 million shares valued at $39.39 million to account for 2.13% of the shares outstanding.
-The other top investors are Citadel Advisors LLC which holds 1.89 million shares representing 2.06% and valued at over $38.07 million, while Massachusetts Financial Services Co. holds 1.69% of the shares totaling 1.56 million with a market value of $31.31 million.
+As of Dec 30, 2020, the second largest holder is JP Morgan Chase & Company with 1.3 million shares valued at $47.11 million to account for 1.41% of the shares outstanding.
+The other top investors are Vanguard Group, Inc. (The) which holds 1.2 million shares representing 1.31% and valued at over $43.46 million, while Susquehanna International Group, LLP holds 0.74% of the shares totaling 0.68 million with a market value of $24.6 million.

-Corsair Gaming Inc. (NASDAQ: CRSR) is 12.40% higher on its value in year-to-date trading and has touched a low of $14.09 and a high of $51.37 in the current 52-week trading range.
+Corsair Gaming Inc. (NASDAQ: CRSR) is 0.25% higher on its value in year-to-date trading and has touched a low of $14.09 and a high of $51.37 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CRSR stock was last observed hovering at around $39.02 in the last trading session, with the day’s gains setting it 1.69% off its average median price target of $49.00 for the next 12 months.
-It is also 25.98% off the consensus price target high of $55.00 offered by 9 analysts, but current levels are -10.03% lower than the price target low of $37.00 for the same period.
+The CRSR stock was last observed hovering at around $38.66 in the last trading session, with the day’s loss setting it -2.35% off its average median price target of $49.00 for the next 12 months.
+It is also 33.98% off the consensus price target high of $55.00 offered by 9 analysts, but current levels are 1.86% higher than the price target low of $37.00 for the same period.

-The stock witnessed a 10.84% In the last 1 month and extending the period to 3 months gives it a 16.02%, and is -5.44% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.45% over the week and 10.46% over the month.
+The stock witnessed a -5.52% In the last 1 monthand extending the period to 3 months gives it a -19.88%, and is -5.61% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.02% over the week and 10.29% over the month.

 Corsair Gaming Inc. (CRSR) Analyst Forecasts